aloima/tellydb/README.md

 + Follows [RESP2/RESP3](https://redis.io/docs/latest/develop/reference/protocol-spec/) from redis, so all redis clients are compatible
 + Fully configurable via [.tellyconf](./docs/FILE.md)
 + Includes command queue system using a thread
-+ Supports integer, string, null, boolean, list and hash table types
++ Supports integer, double, string, null, boolean, list and hash table types
 + Provides atomicity when saving to the database file
 + Provides saving to the database file using a background thread
 + Provides authorization system with permissions using passwords